Most Disappointing Games of 2020

 Another great example is Call of Duty Black Ops Cold War.
 Off the immense popularity of Modern Warfare and a great free-to-play mode in Warzone, BOCW absolutely sunk immediately upon release.
 It was hard to see where things went wrong, but really, the game could have used another year.
 Making a game of this scope and size at home is probably really tough.
 I doubt that the developers were ready to do the sort of work in the conditions they did when the year started.
 Still, it released, and it was a quiet launch for an otherwise blockbuster series.

 Lastly, who could forget Marvel’s Avengers?
+Based on the player decline, a lot of people could forget it.
 Square Enix still hasn’t made back its money on this one.
 The game, while okay for a while, didn’t offer much in terms of continued gameplay.
 The studio plans to keep tweaking it, but holiday sales dropped the price of this once highly-anticipated title to under $20 at some stores.
 Yikes.

 Most Disappointing, But Not Surprising, Games of 2020

 A few games released this year feel like disappointments, but not necessarily ones that surprised us.
 A great example of this is Paper Mario: The Origami King.
 While not as terrible as past entries like Sticker Star on the 3DS, Paper Mario games seem to be all but done with being, you know, good?
 The game’s awkward rotation combat arena system is a good example of developers trying a mechanic to mix things up but sort of taking fans away from what they love in the series.
 It’s not a bad game, it’s just not one I’d recommend to anyone.